KeithSloan/GDML/README.md

 ### Tet

-If the selected FreeCAD object has a Shape then a Tetrahedera Object is created by using gmsh.
+If the selected FreeCAD object has a Shape or is a Mesh then a Tetrahedera Object is created by using gmsh.
-This will be exported as an Assembly of GDML Tetra
+This can then be exported as an Assembly of GDML Tetra

 ## GDML Import